donquixote/teak_shipping/README.md

-This Drupal Commerce module calculates shipping rates for [teakmoebel.com](http://teakmoebel.com/).
+**Teak Shippping** is a Drupal Commerce module to calculate shipping rates for [teakmoebel.com](http://teakmoebel.com/).

+It's not directly usable for your website but it can be a great starting point for complex shipping price calculations based on geographic elements (in this case distance, countries and provinces) and product category (e.g. tables, chairs, cabinets) with minimum and maximum pricing.

-(Published on github with the permission of the client.)
+The module was published on github with the permission of the client.

 ## Future